KiandaBPM/docs/content/low-code/page-widget/_index.md

 ---
-title: "Custom dashboard development"
+title: "Page widget development"
-linkTitle: "Custom dashboard widget"
+linkTitle: "Page widget development"
 weight: 10
 typora-root-url: ..\..\..\static
 ---

-## Introduction

 There are currently 7 predefined dashboard widgets available to use to create illustrative and responsive pages to show how your processes are performing at a glance.
 These widgets are: